topcoder-platform/micro-frontends-gigs-app/README.md

+# micro-frontends-gigs-app

-# Topcoder React Microapp Example
+# Topcoder Gigs App

 This is a [single-spa](https://single-spa.js.org/) example React microapp.